associatedpress/harvester/README.md

 * `key:<string>` - a unique identifier for the column that makes it available as a dependency for `select` columns through the `requires` option.
 You can provide any key you want, but it should be universally unique to the column.
-  Also bear in mind the specific requirements of the `requires` option, described above.
+  Bear in mind the specific requirements of the `requires` option, described above.
+Also note that keys are a requirement for setting an index attribute in your schema (see above).

   | column | State | select | options:states | key:state |
   |:-------|:------|:-------|:---------------|:----------|